Twins vs. Orioles Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Byron Buxton, Adley Rutschman and others in the Minnesota Twins-Baltimore Orioles matchup at Target Field on Saturday at 2:10 PM ET.
+Player prop betting options for Carlos Correa, Adley Rutschman and others are available in the Minnesota Twins-Baltimore Orioles matchup at Target Field on Sunday, starting at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!